 What is HMO and Private Landlord Licensing?

-In a nutshell it is a license issued by the local authority that a landlord needs to rent out their property if that property comes under their criteria.
+House In Multiple Occupation, is a license issued by the local authority that a landlord needs to rent out their property if that property comes under their criteria.

 Councils across the UK have their own requirements as to what type of property needs a license.